ELemenoppee/devops-config-install/argocd/remove-user-ArgoCD/README.md

 ![alt text](images/image-2.png)

-### Remove the User from ArgoCD ConfigMap
+## Step 4: Removing the User from ArgoCD ConfigMap

+### 4.1 Retrieving the argocd-cm ConfigMap

-Retrieve the argocd-cm ConfigMap and save it to a local file:
+I saved the configuration to a local file:

 ```bash
 kubectl get configmap argocd-cm -n argocd -o yaml > argocd-cm.yaml
 ```

+### 4.2 Editing the ConfigMap

-Open the argocd-cm.yaml file in a text editor and remove the following entry under the data section:
+I opened the argocd-cm.yaml file and removed the entry for the user under the data section:

 ```bash
 data:
   accounts.testuser: login
 ```

-Apply the updated ConfigMap:
+### 4.3 Applying the Updated ConfigMap

 ```bash
 kubectl apply -n argocd  -f argocd-cm.yaml
 ```

-### Verify Account Removal

-Re-enter the ArgoCD server pod (if you exited earlier):
+## Step 5: Verifying User Removal

+If I exited the ArgoCD pod, I re-entered it using:

 ```bash
 kubectl exec -it <argocd-server-pod-name> -n argocd -- /bin/bash
 ```

-Run the following command to check if the removed account is still listed:
+I then ran the following command to confirm the user was removed:

 ```bash
 argocd account list